-Michelle co-wrote the feature film Arbor Demon with Director Patrick Rea, starring Fiona Dourif and Jake Busey.
+Michelle co-wrote the feature film ARBOR DEMON with Director Patrick Rea, starring Fiona Dourif and Jake Busey.
 The thriller had a limited theatrical release in Toronto, Columbus, Portland and Kansas City through Gravitas Ventures.
 ARBOR DEMON premiered at Fright Fest UK, and screened at New York Horror Film Festival, St. Louis International Film Festival, FANTASPORTO in Portugal and Belgium Horror Film Festival.
 It was released on VOD platforms in 2017 and is currently available on Amazon Prime.

-Michelle is a writer on Season 3 and 4 of the CBS TV show "The Inspectors," which airs nationwide on Saturday mornings on CBS.
-It's an educational and informational show about a single mom who works as a US postal inspector alongside her son, a forensics lab intern.
+Michelle was a writer on Season 3 and 4 of the CBS TV show "The Inspectors," an educational and informational show about a single mom who works as a US postal inspector alongside her son, a forensics lab intern.
 On each episode, the team solves a case, while teaching viewers about scams and consumer crimes.

-Michelle can be seen in national commercials, corporate videos and print campaigns for clients, which include Sprint, Colgate, Aldi, Hallmark and John Deere.
+Michelle can be seen in national commercials, corporate videos and print campaigns for clients, including Sprint, Colgate, Aldi, Hallmark and John Deere.

-Michelle is a Quarterfinalist in the 2014 Academy Nicholl Fellowships in Screenwriting with the screenplay "No Man's Land," co-written with Jeffrey Field.
-The script is the Grand Prize Winner of the Screencraft Sci-Fi Screenplay Contest, Winner of the Nashville International Film Festival in Sci-Fi, Finalist in the 2018 Page Screenplay Contest, Semifinalist in the 2018 Austin Film Festival Screenplay Contest and Finalist in the 2014 Showtime Tony Cox Screenplay Contest at the Nantucket Film Festival.
+Michelle is a Semifinalist in the 2018 Academy Nicholl Fellowships in Screenwriting with the screenplay "No Man's Land," co-written with Jeffrey Field.
+The script is the Grand Prize Winner of the Screencraft Sci-Fi Screenplay Contest, Winner of the Nashville International Film Festival in Sci-Fi, Finalist in the 2018 Page Screenplay Contest, Semifinalist in the 2018 Austin Film Festival Screenplay Contest and Finalist in the Showtime Tony Cox Screenplay Contest at the Nantucket Film Festival.
 Jeff and Michelle were also Finalists in the Austin Film Festival pitch contest with "No Man's Land."
 Michelle's screenplay "Badass Betty" won Best Comedy Screenplay at the Action on Film Festival in Monrovia, California.
 She was also nominated for the AOF Excellence Award in Writing.
 Her various screenplays have been honored as a Finalist in the Omaha Film Festival, Finalist in Tulsa Film Festival, Semi-Finalist in Final Draft Screenplay Contest, Semi-Finalist in Scriptapalooza and Second Round of the Austin Film Festival.